 Both systems can be operated with an on-/off switch or with a timer.
-A timer will allow you to turn on your towel rail before you bath and shower each day so its warm and toasty when you get out.
+A timer will allow you to turn on your towel rail before your bath and shower each day so it's warm and toasty when you get out.

 This feature allows users to keep the temperature at a particular level.

-Other benefits of heated towel rails is they can help prevent the musty smell when towels are damp for too long.
-They are more hygienic and minimise damp-loving bacteria which can form on damp towels.
+Other benefits of heated towel rails are they can help prevent the musty smell when towels are damp for too long.
+They are more hygienic and minimize damp-loving bacteria which can form on damp towels.
 They also provide more comfort when drying yourself versus a cold wet towel.

 So what are you waiting for? - Invest in a heated towel rail to add some style to your bathroom and dry your wet towels quickly and conveniently.